Things To Do Before Calling an Interior Decorator or Interior Designer

 How might your circumstances change?
-Space for new babies or aging parents will require careful planning.
+Space for new babies or ageing parents will require careful planning.
 Don’t forget the furry kind of new additions, either.
 Pets can affect your choices for materials and product durability.

 To do: write down your current life phase and where you plan to be in 5-10 years.

 How tolerant are you of chaos?
 It’s fair to say that packing up a room, making a bunch of decisions and living through a remodel can be wildly stressful to the most even-keeled people.
-Talk to your family about how everyone deals with the unknown, then determine your comfort level with remodeling.
+Talk to your family about how everyone deals with the unknown, then determine your comfort level with remodelling.

 Life situations will guide the types of construction projects you can realistically undertake.
 If you’re eight months pregnant, is it a good idea to remodel your kitchen?
 Probably not, but a few upgrades could be a good, temporary solution.

 To Do: Make a list of the rooms you wish to remodel.
-Beside each project, determine who will be impacted, how the space should function and when the remodel needs to be completed.
+Beside each project, determine who will be impacted, how space should function and when the remodel needs to be completed.